sosloow/gnome-shell-extension-gdeej/README.md

 ## Prerequisites

-1. This extension requires a hardware Deej audio mixer connected to your PC via USB.
+1. This extension requires a hardware Deej volume mixer connected to your PC via USB.
 You'll need to build the hardware component first - see the [original Deej project](https://github.com/omriharel/deej) for instructions.
 2. Your user must have permission to access serial devices.
 Add your user to the `dialout` group:
    ```bash
    sudo usermod -aG dialout $USER